Bonifaciu Florescu: 1890s irredentism

 A while after, Florescu's cousin, a prominent figure in the Liberal Conservative Party, briefly served as Prime Minister.
-Reportedly, Bonifaciu had hopes that Ion Emanuel would reestablish the Bucharest French-language chair and assign him to it, but the relevant minister, G. Dem.
+Reportedly, Bonifaciu had hopes that Ioan Emanoil would reestablish the Bucharest French-language chair and assign him to it, but the relevant minister, G. Dem.
 Teodorescu, vetoed any such move.
 The premier was eventually sidelined from within the party by Catargiu, and lost a vote of no confidence, ushering in the February 1892 elections; he died in Paris in May 1893.
 Around that time, Bonifaciu had begun writing a biography of his father, in French; unpublished, it was later preserved by the Bălcescu Memorial Museum.
 With Demetriade, he became a regular contributor to Săvescu's own literary magazine, launched in 1893 as Liga Literară.
 Florescu was also a regular at Grigore Tocilescu's scientific journal, Revista pentru Istorie, Arheologie și Filologie.
 Tocilescu, his cousin thrice removed, allowed him to publish his notes on Bălcescu's complex mediation between the Hungarians and Romanians of Transylvania.

 His own hard-line stance on the Transylvanian issue, expressed during the Transylvanian Memorandum incident of 1892, alienated him further from both dominant parties.
 By November 1893, he was editing a newspaper called Irredenta Română ("The Romanian Irredenta"), his contribution there derided by the National Liberal Dimitrie Sturdza.
 Sturdza argued that Florescu's goal of annexing Transylvania to the Romanian kingdom was unrealistic; he also declared that such radicalism was only serving Romania's enemies, with Florescu and his colleagues "either sold out or very incompetent and stupid."
 Joining the nonpartisan Cultural League for the Unity of All Romanians, Florescu was a direct contributor to its irredentist propaganda, working alongside the Italian sympathizer Roberto Fava.
 He also helped the young nationalist liberal, Take Ionescu, polishing his letters of protest against Austria-Hungary, written in French.
 As Ionescu recalled decades later: "Bonifaciu was a veritable savant, but had endured the unrepentant bohemian.
 He only worked when we pressed him to, with us looking over his shoulder."